umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/upgrade-umbraco-cloud-plan.md

 3. In the last step, review the **summary** to make sure that everything selected is correct.
 ![Upgrade summary](../images/upgrade-summary.png)

-Once you click the button **"Upgrade Project"** the project will be upgrade to the new plan and if selected to a dedicated server.
+Once you click the **Upgrade Project** button, the project will be upgraded to the new plan and if selected to a dedicated server.

 {% hint style="info" %}